YosubShin/VLMEvalKit/README.md

 **VLMEvalKit** (the python package name is **vlmeval**) is an **open-source evaluation toolkit** of **large vision-language models (LVLMs)**.
 It enables **one-command evaluation** of LVLMs on various benchmarks, without the heavy workload of data preparation under multiple repositories.
 In VLMEvalKit, we adopt **generation-based evaluation** for all LVLMs, and provide the evaluation results obtained with both **exact matching** and **LLM-based answer extraction**.

-This is the **Data Curation for Vision-Language Reasoning (DCVLR)** edition of VLMEvalKit, introduced by [Oumi AI](github.com/oumi-ai) in support of the [2025 DCVLR Competition](https://dcvlr-neurips.github.io/dcvlr-neurips/).
+This is the **Data Curation for Vision-Language Reasoning (DCVLR)** edition of VLMEvalKit, introduced by [Oumi AI](github.com/oumi-ai) in support of the [2025 Competition Workshop at NeurIPS](https://dcvlr-neurips.github.io/).
 This edition includes several new datasets, refines support for the Molmo series of models, and adds useful features (see 🔥 Enhanced Features).

-Modifications by @penfever, @oelachqar, @NimrodShabtay and @rohunagrawal.
+Modifications to VLMEvalKit are by @penfever, @oelachqar, @NimrodShabtay and @rohunagrawal.

 ## 🚀 Key Features